Pierre GOBERT (Fontainebleau 1662 - 1744 Paris)

 THE WORK

-Similarity of details of the model's face and lace, with those of the Portrait of Francis III of Lorraine, a painting acquired in 2017 by the Luneville castle Museum, oblige not to exclude that our subject could be a member of this family.
-Another probability, an execution at Versailles where we know that the artist will have painted a considerable number portraits of eminent members of the court, mainly female.
+Given the similarity of the details of our model's face and lace with those of the Portrait of François III of Lorraine acquired in 2017 by the Château de Luneville museum, we cannot rule out the possibility that our subject was a member of the royal family of Lorraine.
+However, an execution at Versailles, where the artist is known to have painted a considerable number of portraits of eminent members of the court, most of them female, seems more likely.

 THE ARTIST